 This is an introductory tutorial for learning genomics mostly on the Linux command-line.
 Should you need to refresh your knowledge about either Linux or the command-line, have a look here.

 In this tutorial you will learn how to analyse next-generation sequencing (NGS) data.
 The data you will be using is actual research data.
-The experiment follows a similar strategy as in what is called an "experimental evolution" experiment [KAWECKI2012], [ZEYL2006].
-The final aim is to identify the genome variations in evolved lines of wild yeast that can explain the observed biological phenotype.
+The experiment follows a similar strategy as in what is called an “experimental evolution” experiment [KAWECKI2012], [ZEYL2006].
+The final aim is to identify the genome variations in evolved lines of E. coli that can explain the observed biological phenotype(s).

 1.2.
 Learning outcomes¶

 Check the data quality of an NGS experiment

 Create a genome assembly of the ancestor based on NGS data

 Map NGS reads of evolved lines to the created ancestral reference genome

 Annotate a newly derived reference genome